About Rosemary Conley

-Subsequent books and DVDs have seen similar spectacular success, despite being in such a highly competitive market place, with total worldwide sales fast approaching over nine million.
+Subsequent books and DVDs have seen similar spectacular success, despite being in such a highly competitive market place, with total worldwide sales of over nine million.

 Just two years after its launch, the British Franchise Association presented Rosemary Conley Diet & Fitness Clubs with its Newcomer of the Year Award and, in 1998, the organisation was presented with the national BFA/Midland Bank Award.
 In 2002 and 2005, it won the coveted BFA Franchisor of the Year Award.

-Rosemary has presented her own TV Series on BBC and ITV as well as appearing on ‘This Morning’ with Richard and Judy for seven years.
-She continues to have a high media profile with many regular appearances on national television.
-Rosemary’s latest appearance was on ITV1’s Dancing on Ice, where, at 65 years old, she was the oldest celebrity to make it the furthest in the history of Dancing on Ice – an outstanding achievement.
+Rosemary has presented her own TV series on BBC and ITV as well as appearing on ‘This Morning’ with Richard and Judy for seven years.
+She continues to have a high media profile with many regular appearances on national television and Radio.
+Rosemary appeared on ITV1’s Dancing on Ice, where, at 65 years old, she was the oldest celebrity to make it the furthest in the history of Dancing on Ice – an outstanding achievement.

 In December 2001, Rosemary was granted the Freedom of the City of Leicester, the first woman to receive this honour.